Notice: This page requires JavaScript to function properly.

 Understading POS Tagging

-POS with NLTK
+POS Tagging with NLTK

-In order to perform part of speech tagging with NLTK, you should import the pos_tag() function directly from nltk and apply it on the list of strings (tokens) by passing it as the argument.
+In order to perform part-of-speech tagging with NLTK, you should import the pos_tag() function directly from nltk and apply it on the list of strings (tokens) by passing it as the argument.

 123456789101112